ocakhasan/e-commerce-frontend/README.md

 ## What does this project include?
 - User creation and authentication
+- Sort products by comment count, price and rate.
-- Search, sort and add the products to cart.
+- Search and add the products to cart.
 - Comment and rate products
+- Register products to be notified when there is a sale
+- Email notification service
 - Create orders
+- Refund mechanism
+- User Profile Page
 - Add, delete, change products from admin panel
 - Manage orders and comments from admin panel
-- User Profile Page
-- Refund mechanism
-- Email notification service
-- Register products to be notified when there is a sale

 In short terms, this project covers the basics of a e-commerce website.
 Since me and my co-workers love basketball, we wanted to make this website a basketball-shop.